tims-computer-academy/mongodb/phase2.md

 db.file_metadata.find({ tags: "intel" }).pretty()
 ```

-> MongoDB automatically matches array values when you provide a single value (like `"intel"`).
+> If a field contains an **array of values**, and you search for **just one of those values**, MongoDB will automatically match the document if any array item matches.

 ---